oruga-ui/oruga/packages/docs-next/documentation/themes.md

 }
 ```

-If you want to set height to 50% keeping the other attributes unchanged you can't just define a new class (unless you want to use `!important`), because of a higher specificity.
-In that case, we suggest to define your new class in this way
+If you want to set the height to 50% while keeping the other attributes unchanged, you can't just define a new class (unless you want to use `!important`), because of the higher specificity.
+In this case, we suggest you define your new class like this:

 ```css
 .steps-vertical .step-divider {